Non-Linear Model-Based Sequential Decision-Making in Agriculture: Methods: Algorithms for nonlinear model-based bandits

 \texttt{ViOlin} is particularly attractive in data-limited settings (e.g., smallholder or resource-constrained agricultural experiments), where minimizing the number of field trials is crucial. \texttt{ViOlin}'s greedy exploration is guided by the model fit and its local geometry, without explicit randomized or uncertainty-driven action selection.
 This enables fast convergence to (local) optima when the model class matches the true reward structure and curvature information is reliable.
-In low-dimensional agronomic models with smooth response surfaces, \texttt{ViOlin} performs on par with simpler strategies such as $\epsilon$-greedy and UCB.
-Its strength becomes pronounced as complexity grows: in multi-modal settings or higher-dimensional decision spaces, \texttt{ViOlin}'s sample-efficiency guarantees provide a clear advantage.
-This makes \texttt{ViOlin} well suited for adaptive experimentation in limited data regimes, such as on-farm field trials or precision agriculture for smallholder contexts, where each data point is costly to obtain.
+In low-dimensional agronomic models with smooth response surfaces, \texttt{ViOlin} performs on par with simpler strategies such as $\epsilon$-greedy and UCB. \chg{However, as model complexity (e.g., multi-modal response curves) or the dimensionality of $\mathcal{X}$ increases, geometry-guided strategies such as \texttt{ViOlin} can be especially sample-efficient when the model is well specified and curvature information is reliable.} This makes \texttt{ViOlin} well suited for adaptive experimentation in limited data regimes, such as on-farm field trials or precision agriculture for smallholder contexts, where each data point is costly to obtain.

-\textbf{Summary of algorithm differences:} \\ $\epsilon$-greedy explores uniformly at random, UCB targets actions with high uncertainty (optimism-based exploration), and \texttt{ViOlin} is greedy but uses strong model-based curvature matching for sample-efficient learning in complex settings.\\ To illustrate how these algorithms operate and compare in practice, we include a simple, step-by-step example using the Mitscherlich model over three or four rounds in Section \ref{tab:toy-demo} of the Appendix.
+\textbf{Summary of algorithm differences:} \\ \chg{$\epsilon$-greedy explores uniformly at random, UCB targets actions with high uncertainty (optimism-based exploration), and \texttt{ViOlin} is greedy with geometry-guided action selection, using slope/curvature information from the fitted model to promote sample-efficient learning in nonlinear settings.}\\ To illustrate how these algorithms operate and compare in practice, we include a simple, step-by-step example using the Mitscherlich model over three or four rounds in Section \ref{tab:toy-demo} of the Appendix.
 This concrete illustration should help readers, especially those less familiar with bandit algorithms, understand the exploration-exploitation tradeoff.

 While the primary emphasis of this work is not on theoretical development, we present and discuss several well-known theoretical results and highlight their implications for the nonlinear model-based bandit framework.